atingupta2005/python-flask-docker-hello-world/README.md

 docker build -t simple-flask-app:latest .
 ```

-Run the Docker container using the command shown below.
+### Run the Docker container using the command shown below.

 ```bash
 docker run -d -p 5000:5000 simple-flask-app
 ```

+### Note
  - The application will be accessible at http:127.0.0.1:5000